sebarmeli/JAIL/README.md

-# jQuery Asynchronous Image Loader (JAIL)
+# Jquery Asynchronous Image Loader (JAIL)

 JAIL helps loading images asynchronously and it can be used to make your page load faster.

 Selected images will be downloaded if they are visible and when they are visible inside the viewport (rectangular viewing region).
 Images can be loaded after an event is triggered (such as `click`, `mouseover`, and `scroll`) or after a specified delay.
 It's advisable to call jail() after the DOM has been constructed (document ready).

 First of all, this plugin requires you to make some HTML changes.
-The `data-href` attribute (HTML5 data attribute) should contain the location of the image, instead the `src` attribute should contain a placeholder such as really tiny image (E.g. 1 px x 1 px).
+The `data-src` ('data-href' until version 0.9.8) attribute (HTML5 data attribute) should contain the location of the image, instead the `src` attribute should contain a placeholder such as really tiny image (E.g. 1 px x 1 px).
 Also, I would suggest to add a `noscript` block so that in case the user doesn't have Javascript enabled, the images will be displayed (progressive enhancement).

 <pre>
 	<code>
-		&lt;img class="lazy" src="/img/blank.gif" data-href="/img/image1.jpg" &gt;
+		&lt;img class="lazy" src="/img/blank.gif" data-src="/img/image1.jpg" &gt;
 		&lt;noscript&gt;
 			&lt;img src="/img/image1.jpg" &gt;
 		&lt;noscript&gt;